sarmini1/mastermind/README.md

 I incorporated the extension of configurable difficulty levels, where a user can select to play a game that has 4 numbers (easy), 6 numbers (medium), or 8 numbers (hard).
-They do this by submitting a form when they start their new game with their choice, which is then used to fetch their random number combination and ultimately generate their new Mastermind game instance.
+They do this by submitting a form when they start their new game with their choice, which is then used to fetch their random number combination and ultimately generate their new MastermindGame game instance.

 ## Tests

-I've written tests for the application routes, incorporating mocking for the random nums API to ensure we're never actually calling that API in our tests.
+I've written integration tests for the application routes and unit tests for the models, incorporating mocking for the random nums API to ensure we're never actually calling that API in our tests.
+I've reached 96% coverage overall, with 100% coverage of the models.

 Development Environment Setup
 =============================

-Add a `.env` file in the top level directory and include the following:
+Add a `.env` file in the top-level directory and include the following:
 ```
   DATABASE_URL=postgresql:///mastermind
   SECRET_KEY=whatever-you-want